Aakaashzz/Aakaashzz/README.md

 ➼ With command-line proficiency in Linux environments, I leverage the Linux command line for system administration, configuration, and security-related tasks to enhance overall cybersecurity posture.
 I am also recognized for my expertise in database security, particularly with MySQL, where I implement measures to protect against unauthorized access, SQL injection, and other database-related vulnerabilities.

 ➼ Additionally, I am competent in utilizing Security Information and Event Management (SIEM) tools to monitor and analyze security events, enabling proactive threat detection and rapid response to potential incidents.

+###  In-progress Ventures

+## Cognitive Computing in Cyber Physical Systems: A Paradigm Shift in Anomaly Detection (Research Paper)

+# Abstract

+Abstract

+Cyber Physical Systems (CPS) are the computer systems where a process is controlled or monitored by computer-based algorithms.
+In CPS, physical and software components are deeply intertwined and interact with each other in ways that change with context.
+In this report, training included different Machine Learning models for anomaly detection and compared their performance based on the confusion matrix of predicted outcomes.
+These anomaly detection methods are: One-class SVM, Isolation Forest and Elliptic Envelope.
+The data from normal operation was extracted, cleaned and transformed.
+Thereafter, models were trained, tested on new data and accordingly their parameters were tuned for optimum performance.
+The objective of this analysis is to improve the security of continuous processes against deviation as well as intrusion detection capability.

+Keywords— Cyber Physical Systems (CPS), Anomaly Detection, Machine Learning, One-Class SVM, Isolation Forest, Elliptic Envelope, Principal Component Analysis (PCA), Dimensionality Reduction, Confusion Matrix, Imbalanced Datasets, Supervised and Unsupervised Learning.

 ### Languages